 Do you dream of owning an investment property?
 Maybe even several?
-The idea of a steady monthly income is appealing, and today’s low interest rates and rising real estate prices make the idea even more attractive.
-Investing in a rental property can be profitable, but it’s not without risks
+The idea of a steady monthly income is appealing, and today’s low interest rates make the idea even more attractive.
+Investing in a rental property can be profitable, but it’s not without risks.

 Advantages of owning a rental property